Assertiveness: Training

 Joseph Wolpe initially explored the use of assertiveness as a means of "reciprocal inhibition" of anxiety, in his 1958 book on treating neurosis; and it has since been commonly employed as an intervention in behavior therapy.
-Assertiveness Training ("AT") was introduced by Andrew Salter (1961) and popularized by Joseph Wolpe.
+Assertiveness training was introduced by Andrew Salter (1961) and popularized by Joseph Wolpe.
 Wolpe's belief was that a person could not be both assertive and anxious at the same time, and thus being assertive would inhibit anxiety.

 The goals of assertiveness training include: